 To make your own vinegar rinse simply mix 1 part vinegar to 4 parts water in a bottle (you can add in essential oils to mask the vinegar smell if you wish).
 Increase the ratio of vinegar to water if necessary.
 Use after shampooing to help lift any lingering shampoo residue.
 If you really can’t stand the smell of vinegar, you could equally try using lemon juice instead.

-I’ve always used raw apple cider vinegar (ACV) for my hair rinses as it retains much more of the natural goodness of the vinegar than other, more processed variants.
-I have heard that some people prefer to use white vinegar instead because they have found ACV to bring out a reddish tone in their hair with prolonged use, but I haven’t experienced this myself.
+Raw apple cider vinegar (ACV) is one of the more popular vinegar varieties to use in a rinse, as it retains much more of the natural goodness of the vinegar than other, more processed variants.
+We have heard that some people prefer to use white vinegar instead because they have found ACV to bring out a reddish tone in their hair with prolonged use, but I haven’t experienced this myself.

-I found it best to use the vinegar rinse after washing out your shampoo.
+We found it best to use the vinegar rinse after washing out your shampoo.
 Pour it over your hair and massage it through like you did with the shampoo.
-Give your hair another really thorough rinse to remove the vinegar (and the smell) from your hair.
+Give your hair another really thorough rinse with water to remove the vinegar (and the smell) from your hair.

 Baking Soda Cleanse